 3. Keep the air moist.

 To counteract the dry air, Skotnicki recommends putting a humidifier in your bedroom.

 Even when it’s not beach weather, your skin still needs protection from the sun’s rays.
 For exposed areas like the face and hands, apply a broad-spectrum sunscreen with an SPF of at least 15.
 Depending on your needs, you can either choose a face cream with sunscreen included or apply a heavier moisturizer over a layer of sunblock.

 5. Pamper your feet.

-“Feet tend to get really thickened and dry in the winter, so you may need to go a step further than just applying cream,” says Graf.
+"Feet can dry out more easily in the winter, especially the heels," says Skotnicki.
 Give your feet a winter treat at night by first soaking them in Epsom salt, then using a foot scrub.
-Rub in a thick moisturizer and put on socks just before going to bed -- you’ll wake up with noticeably softer feet.
+Rub in a thick moisturizer and put on socks just before going to bed, suggests Skotnicki.
+You’ll wake up with noticeably softer feet.

 6. Protect your hands.

 To prevent dryness and chapping, your hands need to be kept moisturized.
-“Carry a little bottle of hand cream with you wherever you go -- in your purse, glove compartment and desk drawer,” says Graf.
+Stash a bottle of hand moisturizer in your purse or desk at work so it’s always handy.
 The other secret to soft hands: Cover them up as much as possible.
-“For any household chore -- washing dishes, dusting -- wear powder-free latex gloves so you won’t be exposed to irritants,” suggests Graf.
+"I like Nyplex gloves more than latex gloves because they are hypoallergenic," says Skotnicki.